Eastern Zhejiang Canal: World Heritage

-In 2006, the Beijing - Hangzhou Grand Canal started to apply to be classified as a World Heritage Site.
-At the very beginning, only the Canal of the Sui and Tang dynasties and the Canal of Ming and the Qing dynasties were included in the plan.
+In 2006, the Beijing–Hangzhou Grand Canal started to apply to be classified as a World Heritage Site.
+At the very beginning, only the Canal of the Sui and Tang dynasties and the Canal of the Ming and the Qing dynasties were included in the plan.
 With the appeal of relevant experts and media, in November 2008, the Eastern Zhejiang Canal was brought into this application.
-Shan Jixiang, the director of the State Administration of Cultural Heritage back then, used to comment on this alteration as, the join of the Eastern Zhejiang Canal made the Beijing - Hangzhou Grand Canal connect to the maritime silk road.
-The starting point of the Canal of the Sui and Tang dynasties – Luoyang, is also the starting point of the land silk road.
+Shan Jixiang, the director of the State Administration of Cultural Heritage back then, used to comment on this alteration as, the join of the Eastern Zhejiang Canal made the Beijing–Hangzhou Grand Canal connect to the maritime silk road.
+The starting point of the Canal of the Sui and Tang dynasties, Luoyang, is also the starting point of the land silk road.
 All these would form ‘a remarkable and inevitable integration which is made up of culture, commodity and information and a big circle’.

-In 2004, in the 38th time of the World Heritage Committee conference, which was held in Doha, the Beijing – Hangzhou Grand Canal, which included the Eastern Zhejiang Canal was officially added into the Lists of World Heritage Sites.
+In 2004, in the 38th time of the World Heritage Committee conference, which was held in Doha, the Beijing–Hangzhou Grand Canal, which included the Eastern Zhejiang Canal was officially added into the Lists of World Heritage Sites.
 The world heritage sites which were listed include: